finos/common-domain-model/docs/product-model.md

 ### Observable

-In addition to assets, there are other parameters which can be observed in the markets and which can directly influence the pricing or outcomes of financial products.
-In the CDM, these are termed "Observables":
+In addition to assets, there are variables which can be observed in the markets and which can directly influence the outcomes of financial products.
+In the CDM, these are termed "observables".

 :::tip Definition: Observable

-The `Observable` data type specifies the reference object to be observed for a price, which could be an underlying asset or a reference to something which can be observed but not actually transferred, such as an index or a foreign exchange rate.
+The `Observable` data type specifies the reference object to be observed for a price.
+It could be an underlying asset (something that can be held or transferred), or a reference to something which can be observed but not transferred, such as an index.

 :::

-In addition to `Asset` (something that can be held or transferred in the financial markets), the `Observable` is a choice data type composed as follows:
+In addition to `Asset` , the `Observable` is a choice data type composed as follows:

 ``` Haskell
 choice Observable: